Purushamedha: The Human Sacrifice

 Mahabharata Shalya Parva 9, Section 50 “He then saw him in the regions of those foremost of men that perform the horse-sacrifice and the sacrifice in which human beings are slaughtered.”
 Tr.
 K.M.
 Ganguli

-Following verses from Satapatha and Aitareya Brahmana show how the essence of sacrifice went from man to animals,
+Following verses from Satapatha and Aitareya Brahmana convey how the essence of sacrifice went from man to animals, it states that a man was offered as victim in sacrifice,

 Satapatha Brahmana 1.2.3.6-7; Aitareya Brahmana Book 2, Para 8 “At first, namely, the gods offered up a man as the victim.
 When he was offered up, the sacrificial essence went out of him.
 It entered into the horse.
 They offered up the horse.
 When it was offered up, the sacrificial essence went out of it.
 It entered into the ox.
 They offered up the ox.
 When it was offered up, the sacrificial essence went out of it.
 It entered into the sheep.
 They offered up the sheep.
 When it was offered up, the sacrificial essence went out of it.
 It entered into the goat.
 They offered up the goat.
 When it was offered up, the sacrificial essence went out of it.
 It entered into this earth.
 They searched for it, by digging.
 They found it (in the shape of) those two (substances), the rice and barley: therefore even now they obtain those two by digging; and as much.”

-Following Satapatha Brahmana verses mentions 5 Pashus which were offered in sacrifice,
+Following Satapatha Brahmana verses mention 5 Pashus which were offered in sacrifice,

 Satapatha Brahmana 6.2.1.18.
 A man (purusha) he slaughters first, for man is the first of animals; then a horse, for the horse comes after man; then a bull, for the bull (or cow) comes after the horse; then a ram, for the sheep comes after the cow; then a he-goat, for the goat comes after the sheep: thus he slaughters them according to their form, according to their excellence.